rbrtsmith/nebula-css-react-starter/README.md

 3. `npm start` OR `yarn start` to start the Webpack Development Server
 4. `npm run build` OR `yarn build` for production build

-**Note** This is a very minimal starter pack, you are encourage to add in your own unit testing framework, if you are pulling in images or SVGs you will require the appropriate Webpack-loaders.
+**Note** This is a very minimal starter pack, you are encouraged to add in your own preferred unit testing framework.
+If you are importing images or SVGs you will require the appropriate Webpack-loaders, the same goes for webfonts etc.

 As is Babel and Autoprefixer are configured to support the following browser environments:
 ```